What is intussusception?

 The cause of intussusception is not known.
 It may occur more frequently in people who have relatives who also had intussusception.

-An increased incidence of developing intussusception is often seen in children:
+Though rare, an increased incidence of developing intussusception may be seen in children:

 How often does intussusception occur?